KapilanoDEV/IIB_ACEDocumentation/docs/esql.md

 # MOVE NEXTSIBLING vs CARDINALITY and [i] call in a WHILE loop

-..with subscript code, where in order to find the [n+1]'th entry when using indices, Broker must navigate to [1], [2], [3],....[n] and then to [n+1].
+Look at the code below while reading this.
+With subscript code, where in order to find the [n+1]'th entry when using indices, Broker must navigate to [1], [2], [3],....[n] and then to [n+1].
 Using subscripts is regarded as a performance no no. Imagine you had 10,000 Orders.
 This would result in each and every